$27 an Hour is How Much a Year?

 Is $27 an Hour Good Pay?

-$27 per hour translates to $56,160 per year, which is above the national median hourly wage.
-This rate provides a comfortable income in many parts of the country, allowing for savings and some discretionary spending.
+$27 per hour translates to $56,160 per year, which is a solid hourly wage in many regions.
+This rate provides a comfortable income in most areas, allowing for savings and some discretionary spending.

 After Taxes: What You'll Actually Take Home